STRUCTURED VIBE CODING

 How AI executes, every time

-Without a spec, AI optimizes for “done.”
-With a spec, AI optimizes for “correct” — building against acceptance criteria, scope boundaries, and a definition of done.
-Specs create a verifiable contract that reviewers can check.
+Without a spec, AI optimizes for "done."
+With one, it optimizes for "correct," building against acceptance criteria and a definition of done.

-• Skills library — 20 battle-tested workflows following the Agent Skills open standard: new-feature, debug, refactor, review, test, document, and more.
+• 22-skill library following the Agent Skills open standard: specify, plan, new-feature, fix-bug, refactor, code-review, and more.

 Without this layer

-AI optimizes for “done” instead of “correct.”
-Each developer prompts differently, each feature follows a different process, and there’s no way to verify AI output against requirements because no requirements were written down.
+AI optimizes for "done" instead of "correct."
+Each developer prompts differently, and there's no way to verify output against requirements no one wrote down.

 Context Engineering: Teaching AI Your Architecture